Gettin’ Back Yer Voice: Tacklin’ Aphasia After a Stroke

 Lacunar | 15-25% |

-The Link Between Stroke and Aphasia
+The Connection Between Stroke and Communication Challenges

 Now, let’s roll up our sleeves and dive into real-life ways to get back in the swing of things